lchacon-LANL/pixie3d/README.txt

 Before execution, the user should set the input file, "pixie3d.in".
 Defaults are provided within PIXIE3D for all quantities, which are explained in the readInput.F file.
-An excerpt of this file in included in App.
+An excerpt of this file is included in App.
 1.

 Of these parameters, several deserve further discussion here.

 equil: specifies the equilibrium type.
 Several are provided.
 The user
        is encouraged to look into the file setEquilibrium.F to view available ones, and to code new ones.

 5.2> Serial execution